jackn11/epigenome-foundation-models-bench/README.md

 conda activate EpiAgentBench

 # Install cuda-toolkit using conda (building it gives the incompatible version at least at our machine)
-# Note: installing form conda-forge downloads a CPU version
+# Note: installing from conda-forge downloads a CPU version
 conda install -c nvidia cuda-toolkit=11.7

 # Install required additional libraries